 Alisa and daughter Amelia were finding it particularly hard to cope with feelings of sadness and grief.
 They had already suffered one bereavement when Patricia died and Joe’s diagnosis had added to their pain and grief.

 So Tracy referred both of them to Princess Alice Hospice counsellors.
 They are specialists in helping people deal with the difficult emotions around terminal illness and loss.
-Thanks to the help they’re getting, Alisa and Amelia have learnt better ways to cope with their feelings and carry on their normal lives at home, work and school.
+Thanks to the help they got, Alisa and Amelia learnt better ways to cope with their feelings and carry on their normal lives at home, work and school.